CalNicklin/infer-sdk/apps/web/src/app/docs/content/docs.md

 ## Getting Started

-### 1. Creating an Account
+### 1. Creating an Account & Subscription

 1. Click "Sign Up" in the navigation bar
 2. Complete the registration process
-3. You'll be automatically redirected to the dashboard
+3. You'll be redirected to the dashboard
+4. Subscribe to get access to the API:
+   - Click "Subscribe" in the dashboard
+   - Enter your payment details (required for both free and paid usage)
+   - You'll get 10,000 free tokens per month
+   - Additional usage is billed at $0.001 per 1000 tokens

+### 2. Getting Your API Key

+Once subscribed:
-4. Generate your API key from the "API Key" tab
+1. Go to the "API Key" tab in your dashboard
+2. Click "Generate API Key"
+3. Copy and securely store your API key
+   - Note: API keys can't be viewed again after generation
+   - You can generate new keys at any time

-### 2. Installation
+### 3. Installation

 ```bash
 npm install @infer/node-sdk
 ```

-### 3. Basic Usage
+### 4. Basic Usage

 ```typescript
 import Infer from '@infer/node-sdk';